Sartaj-Ashraf/vanila-javascript-essentails-for-react-or-next-developers/README.md

 const cancelBtn = createButton('Cancel', () => cancel());
 ```
 You may add flexibility to your Vanilla components by sending callbacks and other data.
 By writing them, you may construct a whole toolbar or form from discrete parts.

+### 4.7 Summary
+We've explored multiple strategies to compose and reuse UI pieces without React:

+-Functions that return DOM (like our createTodoItem).
+-Classes to encapsulate more complex components (CounterComponent).
+-Template-driven rendering.
+-Even Web Components as an advanced option.